Groundhog playlist

 We eventually learn that she has experimented with just how much of the space-time continuum she can alter during her flashbacks: She can change her behavior during her visits to the past, but not that of those around her.
 For example, during a thrift store argument, she can’t convince Max not to buy an ugly chair he really bought; but she can do something to change the world that ripples forward to the present in small ways.
 Could pulling the steering wheel or stomping on the brakes at the moment of collision be enough to save Max’s life?
 Would she return to a present where he’s still around?

 It’s a cool hook, but the problem is the execution.
-For one, it’s far too sloppy in defining the rules of her time travel.
-It reads at first as a pure memory hallucination, which kinda contradicts her very goal of manipulating the past.
-By the time it explains specifics about how Harriet can manipulate what she does in her trips to the past, but not other people, it’s too late in the runtime for it to feel like a proper system.
-(Also, I could be misremembering, but it seems to contradict some trips to the past we’ve seen.)
+For one, it’s far too sloppy in defining the rules and physical reality (or lack thereof) of her time travel.
+It reads at first as a pure metaphoric memory hallucination, which kinda contradicts her stated goal of manipulating the past.
+By the time the movie gets around to explaining specifics about how Harriet can manipulate what she does in her trips to the past, but not other people, it’s too late in the runtime for it to feel like a proper system.
+(Also, I could be misremembering, but it seems to contradict some trips to the past we’ve seen where she accidentally wreaks havoc that would have downstream effects.)

 And there’s another problem that’s just as big, which is the ending.
 I admire any ending that takes a swing, and I respect a film that left-turns into a self-contradiction and just runs with it (see: The ‘Burbs).
 But I think this movie does not really earn its bleak finale.